-Do I really need to go to private antenatal classes?
+Do we really need to go to private antenatal classes?

-Should my birth partner attend the class with me?
+Should my birth partner attend the classes with me?

 I don’t have a birth partner.
 Does this matter?

-I’m having a Caesarean.
+I’m having an elective caesarean.
 Do I still need to attend an antenatal course?

 Definitely!
 We cover so much more than your labour during the classes, from what to prepare at home, to changes in your relationship and how to look after your new baby in the early days.
 Plus, there is the added benefit of meeting other new parents living near you.
 Click here to view the antenatal class programme.